frithnanth/perl6-Math-FFT-Libfftw3/README.md

 ## Note

-Math::FFT::Libfftw3 relies on a C library which might not be present in one's installation, so it's not a substitute for a pure Perl6 module.
+Math::FFT::Libfftw3 relies on a C library which might not be present in one's installation, so it's not a substitute for a pure Perl 6 module.
-If you need a pure Perl6 module, Math::FourierTransform works just fine.
+If you need a pure Perl 6 module, Math::FourierTransform works just fine.

+This module need Perl 6 ≥ 2018.09 in order to use shaped arrays.

 ## TODO